BluePrints

 Update Visibility

-A blueprint that allows you to set visibility of multiple elements together Makes it easier because you dont have to manually find each element and also you dont need to call MenuRef.Update (the blueprint will do it for you) Example:
+A blueprint that allows you to set visibility of multiple elements together Makes it easier because you dont have to manually find each element and also you don't need to call MenuRef.Update (the blueprint will do it for you) Example:

 new HorizontalOption(